 Though mental health disorders may require professional treatment, there are some things you can do on your own to start challenging your anxious thoughts.
 Evidence shows that a combination of therapy and shifts in daily habits can make a significant difference in the way anxiety manifests for an individual.

 Think About The Future

-One way to get out of your head is to ask yourself if what you're worried about is going to matter tomorrow, a week from now, or a year from now?
-This works great for short-term worries, like if you're worried your boss is going to discover something that you messed up at the office earlier that day.
-Is it that big of a mistake, is it one that will matter a year or even a month from now?
+One way to combat worrisome thoughts is to ask yourself whether what you're worried about will matter tomorrow, a week from now, or a year from now.
+This technique may work for short-term worries like if you're worried your boss will discover a mistake you made at the office earlier that day.
+You might ask yourself, “Is it that big of a mistake— one that will matter a year or even a month from now?”

 Accept The Unknown

-Force Yourself Out Of Your Comfort Zone
+Try Stepping Out Of Your Comfort Zone

-Stop The Negative Inner Monologue
+Try To Challenge The Negative Inner Monologue

 Make Yourself Laugh